Volvo Penta

 A SCR/DEF delete adjusts the ECU so that the DEF injections and NOx sensor feedback components can be ignored.

-When combined with DPF and EGR recalibration, the engine operates without emissions-driven interruptions.
+Together with DPF and EGR recalibration, the engine runs without interruptions that are driven by emissions.

 Is Volvo Penta Emissions Delete Legal?